 Lamb #6 Katinka - Born March 24, 2013

 Katinka was born outside in the snow this morning.

 Just after noon today I went to the meadow across the street to feed the ewes and I saw this little lamb standing under the roofing and thought it was Victoria and I said 'Oh good, you're seeking shelter for this freezing wind'.
-A few moment later however I saw Victoria with her mom standing at the hay rack, so I thought 'Darn, that other one must be a new lamb' so I went back and there she was, a new lamb indeed.
+A few moments later however I saw Victoria with her mom standing at the hay rack, so I thought 'Darn, that other one must be a new lamb' so I went back and there she was a new lamb indeed.
 Mom .Alya has proven to be a good mom in the past years.
 I only would've thought she was carrying twins but apparently not.

 Katinka will get the same bleached out Fox color like her mom, or...she could darken up in a few months, we'll see.